 From: WSJ

-: Is the return-of-premium term-life-insurance product as well-established and reliable as a typical term policy? -- A.R.
+Question: Is the return-of-premium term-life-insurance product as well-established and reliable as a typical term policy? -- A.R.

 Answer: Return-of-premium term-life-insurance policies have become increasingly popular recently, accounting for 10% to 15% of new term-life-insurance premiums in 2006.
 More than 20 insurers offer them, up from a handful five years ago.